Eos Life-Work

 We often work closely with Human Resources and Occupational Health professionals and exchange ideas and information, contacts and action research through Professional Networking between different professions, between pratitioners and researchers including e.g. the UK Forum for Organizational Health and with health and employment specialists in other countries.

 Gradual changes have enabled organisations to develop healthier working practices instead the outdated long hours culture.
 Talented senior staff in strategic roles are quitting organisations that make excessive demands on their time.
 Long hours working increases stress, fatigue and the risk of serious errors - from strategic errors by top executives to work and driving accidents for other staff.
 Healthy organisations are likely to be more effective and safer.
 See Safe and Dangerous Organisations.
-These hazards apply to many Government organisations (e.g. health and education) as well as to commercial organisations - and to Government itself.
+These hazards still apply to many Government organisations (e.g. health and education) as well as to commercial and not-for-profit organisations - and to Government itself.

-The economic downturn of 2000-2003 challenged many organisations and countries.
-It required different thinking strategies from the economic growth of the late 90's.
-Stock markets have gradually recovered since 2003 but UK employment rates remains unstable.
-Recent anxieties in international financial markets may create new anxieties for people with large loans or mortgages.
+Crises in national and international finances from 2007-2009 created major anxieties for people with large loans or mortgages, and dramatic challenges to management in governments and public sector organisations, as well as in business and third sector (charities and other not for profit organisations).
 Eos career assessments with hundreds of people shows that different personality types have very different ways of coping with change e.g. some people seen as misfits or mavericks in old organisations may have new insights into surviving unstable business conditions.
-We suggest new ways of working to individuals and can offer briefings and consultancy advice to employers who are managing change.
+We suggest new ways of working to individuals and can offer briefings and consultancy advice to employers who are managing the effects of economic and political change, and the morale of organisations during recession and recovery.

 International networks